Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Conclusions

 \section{Conclusions}

 The first detection of a GW signal from a CCSN is highly anticipated as it can provide important information about the physical processes occurring during the gravitational collapse of massive stars.
 In this paper we have discussed a method to extract information through the analysis of simulated CCSN waveforms.
-In particular we have developed DL techniques to perform classification and parameter inference of rapidly rotating CCSN using the information encoded in the early (non-stochastic) part of their gravitational waveforms.
+In particular, we have developed DL techniques to perform classification and parameter inference of rapidly rotating CCSN events using the information encoded in the early (nonstochastic) part of their gravitational waveforms.
 To do so we have trained NNs on a catalog of numerically generated signals~\cite{Richers} injected into real LIGO-Virgo background noise from O2 and O3a, both in the form of spectrograms (time-frequency diagrams) and time series.
 The results presented in this work provide further support to the usefulness of DL methods for GW data analysis.
-In the specific context of CCSN, the methods discussed here seem worth of being implemented in CCSN detection (classification) and parameter estimation pipelines.
+In the specific context of CCSN, the methods discussed here seem worthy of being implemented in CCSN detection (classification) and parameter estimation pipelines.

-We have first presented a classification test using a ResNet101 on a dataset composed of $10^4$ spectrograms.
-CCSN GW signals were injected into real noise from O2 of the LIGO Hanford, LIGO Livingston, and Virgo detectors, making up half of the dataset.
-The other half contained only background noise spectrograms, which had to be separated by the network's model.
-The model obtained after training accomplished an accuracy of 82\% and a True Positive Rate of 90\%.
+Following previous work on CBC GW signals~\cite{Osvaldo:2021}, we have first presented a classification test using a ResNet101 on a dataset composed of $10^4$ spectrograms.
+CCSN GW signals were injected into real noise from O2 of the LIGO Hanford, LIGO Livingston, and Virgo detectors making up half of the dataset.
+All signals have a fixed distance of 20~kpc, a fixed sky position, and a duration of 200~ms. The other half of the dataset contained only background noise spectrograms, which had to be separated by the network's model.
+The model obtained after training accomplished an accuracy of 82\% and a precision of 90\%.
 We have also analyzed the influence of SNR and distance to the source on the network's performance.
 For SNR~>~30 the accuracy of the model becomes 95\%.
 In addition, we attain more than 50\% of success on the classification only for distances below 20~kpc.
+While there is room for improvement, we see that using spectrograms in DL shows great promise, with results aligning with the values achieved in~\cite{Osvaldo:2021} for CBCs in O2 noise.
+The percentage of false positives (and false negatives) is increased due to the numerous glitches in O2 and the lower sensitivity of the detectors at that time.
+This issue can be minimized using background noise from more recent observing runs.
+As expected, when changing the background noise of the spectrograms to O3a, the accuracy of the network goes up to 95\%, reflecting the better noise conditions of O3a when compared to O2.